johnmcdonnell/Rational-Models-of-Categorization/README.rst

 Requirements
 ------------
 These should all run in `Python`_ >= 2.5, with `numpy`_ and `scipy`_.
 The
-plotting in some o the demos will require `matplotlib`_.
+plotting in some of the demos will require `matplotlib`_.

 .. _Python: http://www.python.org
 .. _numpy: http://www.numpy.org